easymock/easymock/README.md

 To update the versions
 ----------------------
-- "mvn versions:set -DnewVersion=X.Y -Pandroid,bench"
+- `mvn versions:set -DnewVersion=X.Y -Pandroid,bench`
-- "mvn versions:commit -Pandroid,bench" if everything is ok, "mvn versions:revert -Pandroid,bench" otherwise
+- `mvn versions:commit -Pandroid,bench` if everything is ok, `mvn versions:revert -Pandroid,bench` otherwise

 Configure to deploy to the Sonatype maven repository
 ----------------------------------------------------